Energy Secretary Perry tells Trump he plans on resigning

 FORT WORTH, Texas (AP) — Energy Secretary Rick Perry has notified the president that he intends to leave his job soon.

-That's according to an administration official who confirmed the news on the condition of anonymity.
+That's according to an administration official who confirmed the news on condition of anonymity.

 Perry was traveling with the president to Texas Thursday when he shared the news aboard Air Force One.